PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Abstractions.md

 ## Supplementary types

-### EventBusException
+### `EventBusException`

 The `EventBusException` class defines the exception that should be raised from unexpected behavior by an event bus service instance.

-The exception has several constructors that covers different needs.
+The exception has several constructors that cover different needs.

-### EventBusError
+### `EventBusError`

-`EventBusError` is a enumerator that exposes symbolic numeric error codes that should be associated with an  `EventBusException`.
+`EventBusError` is an enumerator that exposes symbolic numeric error codes that should be associated with an `EventBusException`.